rage/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 - The command `add` asks the user for the next task to be added.
 Once the user enters this task, it should be added to the to-do list.

-- The commmand `list` prints all the tasks on the to-do list.
+- The command `list` prints all the tasks on the to-do list.

 - The command `remove` asks the user to enter the id of the task to be removed.
 When this has been entered, the specified task should be removed from the list of tasks.